 Most walls are built using the same basic techniques but it is the type of stone used that gives the walls their distinctive appearance.
 Some areas of the country do have different styles of building due to the nature of the stone, for example in far north of Scotland where some walls are built with large, single boulders and no small filling.

 Issues affecting the viability of the craft

-Dry Stone Walling Association of Great Britain – which has has further information about the craft, training opportunities and a range of leaflets which are also available from the office at Lane Farm, Crooklands, Milnthorpe, Cumbria, LA7 7NH.
+Dry Stone Walling Association of Great Britain – which has further information about the craft and provides training opportunities including short beginner courses as well as residential weeks that offer participants the chance to take one of the accredited qualifications in dry stone walling.
+DSWA produces a range of books and leaflets which are available via the website or from the office at Lane Farm, Crooklands, Milnthorpe, Cumbria LA7 7NH.

 Craftspeople currently known

 The Dry Stone Walling Association maintains a professional register of dry stone wallers on its website.